Members

 website

-Charlotte Purkis is Principal Lecturer in Perfoming Arts at the Universtiy of Winchester.
-She has several publications on women's networks from the late 19th century to the mid 20th century and is a contributor to the Edinburgh History of Women's Periodical Culture in Britain.
+Dr Charlotte Purkis is an independent scholar based in Oxford UK.
+She is a specialist on European Modernisms and the performing arts and has several publications on women's networks from the late 19th century to the mid 20th century.
+As a contributor to two volumes of the Edinburgh History of Women's Periodical Culture in Britain she highlights new perspectives on the work of women critics of the performing arts.
+She is currently working on female experience of Richard Wagner.

 Elizabeth Russell is an Associate Professor at the Department of English and German Studies, Universitat Rovira i Virgili, Tarragona, Spain.
 She holds a PhD in English Literature from the University of Barcelona.
 She is interested in Women’s Studies and Feminist Theories, Utopian Studies, Studies on Women and Cities, and Indian Women Writers.